-Mental Health If the child is an in-patient or day-patient Private hospital and day-patient unit fees for mental health treatment >> For more information see Section 3 - 'The places where the child can be treated' Paid in full up to 45 days a year .
+Mental Health If the child is an in-patient or day-patient Private hospital and day-patient unit fees for mental health treatment >> For more information see Section 3 - 'The places where the child can be treated' Paid in full up to 45 days a year.
 So long as the child uses a hospital or day-patient unit in the Directory of Hospitals .
-Including fees for: • • accommodation • • diagnostic tests • • drugs.
-Cash payment if the child uses a hospital or day- patient unit that is not in the Directory of Hospitals £100 a night for in-patient treatment £100 a day for day-patient treatment Up to a combined maximum of 45 days a year If the child has private in-patient or day-patient treatment for a mental health condition at a hospital or day-patient unit that is not in the Directory of Hospitals.
+Including fees for: Cash payment if the child uses a hospital or day- patient unit that is not in the Directory of Hospitals £100 a night for in-patient treatment £100 a day for day-patient treatment Up to a combined maximum of 45 days a year If the child has private in-patient or day-patient treatment for a mental health condition at a hospital or day-patient unit that is not in the Directory of Hospitals.
 We will only pay this when: • the treatment would have been covered by the plan • we are not paying for the treatment Specialist fees for mental health treatment No yearly limit

-Mental Health - If the child is an out-patient Specialist consultations for mental health treatment No yearly limit psychotherapists Up to 4 sessions on the referral of the child's GP. •If the child needs more than 4 sessions then they will need to be referred by a specialist
+Mental Health - If the child is an out-patient Specialist consultations for mental health treatment No yearly limit Mental health treatment by psychologists and psychotherapists >>For more information see Section 4 - Mental Health Up to 4 sessions on the referral of the child's GP. •If the child needs more than 4 sessions then they will need to be referred by a specialist ie